 8.5.2.1 Introduction

-The requirements in this clause apply for each SSB resource in the set configured for a serving cell, provided that the SSB configured for beam failure detection is actually transmitted within the UE active DL BWP during the entire evaluation period specified in clause 8.5.2.2.
+The requirements in this clause apply for each SSB resource in the set configured for a serving cell, provided that the SSB configured for beam failure detection is actually transmitted within the UE active DL BWP during the entire evaluation period specified in clause 8.5.2.2 unless the UE supports [FG53-1], provided that the SSB is within the configured UE-specific CBW.
 The requirements in this clause could not be applicable if UE is required to perform beam failure detection on more than 1 serving cell per band unless otherwise specified.
 For UE supporting [intraBandNRCA-NonCollocated-r18] for the configured FR1 intra-band non-contiguous CA, the requirements in this clause apply when UE is required to perform beam failure detection on no more than 2 serving cells per band if these 2 serving cells are in non-contiguous carriers, and no more than 1 serving cell per band otherwise.

 Table 8.5.2.1-1: PDCCH transmission parameters for beam failure instance